Ricky Martin: Beliefs and religion

 During an interview with People in 2002, Martin expressed that he believes in "love", "the power of healing", and "God", thanks to his parents.
 The name he chose for his son Matteo means "gift from God".
 According to his statements in a 2021 interview, he still believes in God.
 He was raised Catholic but he said is not "the person who would ever look down upon one religion".
-He expressed that he also admires and likes Buddhist philosophy, but does not subscribe to the religion, since if he does, he cannot "be of anything else"; he does not want to be limited in certain aspects and follow a religion's specific rules.
-He tries to remain "open to everything" and makes "a concerted effort to always find new teachings and new paths" everywhere he goes and in every situation he finds himself in.
-Martin believes that everyone can "decide what makes them happy" and although "everyone needs to accept the life they were given", it does not mean they "should not live it as fully as possible".
+He expressed that he also admires and likes Buddhist philosophy.